ECDSA256V-IP Demo Instruction

 ii) Change current directory to download folder which includes demo configuration file.

-iii) Run tcl script to program bit file, as show in Figure 2.
+iii) Run tcl script to program bit file, as shown in Figure 2.

 Figure 2 KR260 board setup